Code4SA/old-code4sa.github.io/_posts/2015-03-03-indigo-legislation-platform.md

 Together with [AfricanLII](http://africanlii.org) and funding from [the Indigo Trust](http://indigotrust.org.uk), we're building an open-source legislation consolidation and publishng platform.
 Our goal is to help them provide free access to online legislation in Africa.
-We want to make it simpler to publish legislation in standardised formats that is easy to read, navigate, share and analyze.
+We want to make it simpler to publish legislation in standardised formats that are easy to read, navigate, share and analyse.

 In honour of our funding partner, we've called the project the **Indigo Platform**.